bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 * Characters
 * Dates

 Numbers, as the name probably gives away, are any kind of numeric information.
 Will you need to use any kind of decimals for the data that you are going to store?
-In that case you will need to use the datatype **float**.
+In that case you will need to use the datatype **decimal** or **float**.
 If not, you can use the datatype **int** or **bigint** (which takes up more space, but can handle bigger numbers).

 Characters are any kind of way to representation of a letter, word, or series of words.
 For example the letter **A** and the phrase **Anything goes in SQL world** would both be of a character type.
 Use the datatype **varchar(n)** to define a column that you would like to represent with a character.
 Substitute the **n** in **varchar(n)** with the maximum amount of letters a column in your table can have (up to 255).
 Spaces, tabs, and newlines in a paragraph all count as a characters.